gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 The end result from a theme's composition view is that we apply the parent, then the child, then the user's site.
-This opens up a whole host of additional possiblities as child themes can have multiple parents or compose with each other.
+This opens up a whole host of additional possibilities as child themes can have multiple parents or compose with each other.
 Data models for blogging and ecommerce can be combined into a usable child theme and distributed as a single npm package.
 Users don't need to know your theme is made up of multiple parents.